itgroupstl/bad_actors/README.md

 <strong>Installation</strong>
-Edit the script file with your threshold and http response code parameters Making sure it is executable. (sudo chmod +x badactors.sh) Run it. (sudo ./badactors.sh)
+Edit the script file with your threshold and http response code parameters <br />
+Making sure it is executable. (sudo chmod +x badactors.sh) <br />
+Run it. (sudo ./badactors.sh) <br />